MoralisWeb3/MoralisDocumentation/moralis-server/tools/moralis-admin-cli.md

 You can leave out the arguments if you follow option [2](https://docs.moralis.io/moralis-admin-cli#2-use-an-env-file) or [3](https://docs.moralis.io/moralis-admin-cli#3-use-environment-variables) in the [Initial Setup](https://docs.moralis.io/moralis-admin-cli#initial-setup) section.

+### Table Name Restrictions

+Keep in mind that table names are not allowed to contain numeric characters (0-9).

 ## deploy

 {% embed url="https://youtu.be/3_5oMqcFLws" %}